• Skip to primary navigation

 Changes in Process Equal Changes in Product

 The single most important thing in making flavorful bread is time.
-It takes time for yeast to completely run its life cycle and develop a complex flavor in the final product.
+It takes time for yeast to entirely run its life cycle and develop a complex flavor in the final product.

-While it is possible to get reasonably good bread with just a single rise, the more ways you can find to give the yeast time to do their thing, the better your bread will be.
+While it is possible to get reasonably good bread with just a single rise, the more you give the yeast time to do their thing, the better your bread will be.

-A sponge is just a loose mixture that you make by combining your yeast, liquid and half of your flour.
-After the sponge has “worked” for 2-3 hours, you can add the rest of the flour and continue with the recipe.
+A sponge is a loose mixture you make by combining your yeast, liquid, and half of your flour.
+After the sponge has “worked” for 2-3 hours, add the rest of the flour and continue with the recipe.

-I hope that you now feel armed to approach bread baking with less trepidation.
-Now that you know the function of all the ingredients in bread, the process of making it and have a good very basic recipe with which to practice, it is time to practice and “get a feel for” dough that is ready to be kneaded and dough that has been kneaded enough.
+I hope you feel ready to approach bread baking with less trepidation.
+Now that you know the function of all the bread-making ingredients, the process of making it, and have an excellent fundamental recipe with which to practice, it is time to practice and “get a feel for” dough that is ready to be kneaded and dough that has been kneaded enough.

 Once you can leap those two confidence hurdles, there will be no stopping you.